cpfaff/Open-Science-Thesis/README.md

 ### Global formatting

-You can change the linespacing globally by `linespacing` class option.
+You can change the line spacing globally by `linespacing` class option.

 ```latex
 \documentclass[linespacing={onehalfspacing, doublespacing}]{open_science_thesis}
 ```

-* `onehalfspacing` switches globally to onehalfspacing
+* `onehalfspacing` switches globally to one and half space
-* `doublespacing` switches globally doublespacing
+* `doublespacing` switches globally double space

-But globally does not mean it affekts all elements.
+But globally does not mean it affects all elements.
 I is selectively applied to some elements only.
-It does not affect the titlepage or any of the table of contents neither the marginnotes nor bullet, numbered or description lists.
+It does not affect the title-page or any of the table of contents neither the margin notes nor bullet, numbered or description lists.
 There is also no space adjustment applied to the affidavit and the bibliography content.
-If you prefer to have the line spacing applied on any content in you doument you need to disable `sensitivespacing`.
+If you prefer to have the line spacing applied on any content in you document you need to disable `sensitivespacing`.

 ```latex
 \documentclass[sentivspacing=false]{open_science_thesis}